IASG/iasg.github.io/equipment-policy.md

 * Antenna Replacement
   1. No current exceptions.
 * RF Firmware Modification
   1. If the modification is done as a means to remove transmit functionality, and is reasonably reversible, it is permitted.
-The device must be returned to its original state before being returned to IASG.
+The device must be returned to its original state before being returned to HACC.
   2. If the modification is done as part of the normal manufacturer intended operation of the device, it is permitted.

 ## Firmware modification

 Firmware modification can often be a risky operation that has a decent chance of resulting in bricked hardware.
 Firmware modifications are disallowed as a general rule.
 However, for some devices, firmware modifications are safe and/or an intended part of normal use.
 For such devices, firmware modifications will be allowed.
 This is decided on a device-by-device basis, if you have questions, please ask.

 Hardware modifications are prohibited as a general rule.
-Exception can be made with permission from the IASG cabinet.
+Exception can be made with permission from the HACC cabinet.

-RF device firmware modifications are subject to the transmitter restrictions as well as the IASG tool policy.
+RF device firmware modifications are subject to the transmitter restrictions as well as the HACC tool policy.

-## IASG Target Device Policy
+## HACC Target Device Policy

 Some loaner devices are intended to be used as targets to be hacked.
 This includes IoT devices as well as other consumer products that may be interesting to look into for security topics.
 Since these devices are largely sacrificial, the rules are more lenient.